 Early College Experience (ECE) Program

-The Neag School of Education offers four education ECE Program courses with the goal of increasing the number of students of color who ultimately enter the fields of education and sport:
+The Neag School of Education offers four education ECE Program courses with the goal of increasing the number of students who ultimately enter the fields of education and sport:

 - EPSY 1100: Introduction to Special Education (3 credits)